 Step 1: Create a bank rule

-- Initially, go to Transaction menu or Banking menu
+- Initially, go to the Transaction menu or Banking menu

 - Next, click on the Rules tab and then select New rule